ReyWins/SocialShares/README.md

 ## 🚧 Upcoming Works
-- Will add custom text to each shareable link.
+- Will add the title of the blog post to share links.
-- Provide more information on other social media shareable links (with correct syntax).
+- To see how we can start using APIs.

 ## ⚙️ Revisions
+July 2023 - 1.5: Released beta version and made minor changes.

 June 2023 - 1.0: Touched up Readme documentation.